ParedesGab/PP1/README.md

 - And/or, add a gallery section, showing nematode pictures, researchers in action, the island in Belize from where they are collected, etc., and use CSS grid to organize it.

 - Add a "References" page, that lists all publications related to the *Laxus*-Thiosymbion association.

+---
+## Languages
+- HTML
+- CSS

+---
+## Technologies used
+- Balsamiq: to create the wireframes.
+- Google Fonts
+- Font Awesome - to add hamburger, star, and social media icons.
+- Gitpod
+- GitHub
+- TinyPNG to compress the images.
+- MDN Web Docs resource to read more about CSS properties.
+- VEED video editor, to compress and edit the video.
+- color-hex to get the rgb color information.
+- Chrome DevTools.
+- Lighthouse from Chrome DevTools.
+- W3C HTML and CSS Validation Services.

 ## Testing